Adamtimmy/Adamtimmy-on-Scratch/index.md

 <h1>Adamtimmy on Scratch </h1>
-<p>Adamtimmy is an account on scratch.
-They are twins.
-Check out their projects!</p>
+<p>Hi, we are the scratch account Adamtimmy!
+Check out my projects on scratch!!</p>